 The snake plant is a great plant for beginners and travelers.
 They do well in any indirect light situation and tolerate neglect.

 That's not all—NASA declared snake plants as one of the best for removing toxins in your air.
 It removes byproduct from leather and rubber goods, exhaust, and cigarette smoke.
 This plant is not so friendly for pets.

-Size will vary, but total height is about 16 inches and planter width is 6 inches.
+Size will vary, but total height is about 12 inches and container width is 4 inches.